Destiny 2: Black Armory DLC

 My Internship Experience:

-As I got more efficient at my role on the weapons team I took on more responsibilities such as setting up and running playtests, organizing project-wide sprint reviews for the whole DLC package and updating VV’s onboarding documentation.
+As I grew more efficient in this role, I took on additional responsibilities such as organizing and running playtests, coordinating project-wide sprint reviews for the entire DLC package, and updating VV’s onboarding documentation.

 On a final note, I want to touch on my experience of being an intern and my first AAA game development job.
 VV interviewed me on this very topic– which you can read here on their DeVV Diaries page.
 Below too are the questions they asked me and my responses.